fasiha/kanjibreak-personalize/README.md

 - 本 (primitive) (kanji) (Kanken 10)
   - 一 (primitive) (kanji) (Kanken 10)
   - 木 (primitive) (kanji) (Kanken 10)

+**N.B.** If you pipe text into Node (the second usage above, something like `cat file | node.js index.js kanjibreak.sqlite3`), the above output will be augmented by the first line in the input that uses each kanji.

 ## Rationale